South Africa

 The Local Report has detailed and supportable information on the intercompany transactions performed by the local company with its foreign-related parties.
 South African multinational companies will file the Country-by-Country Report and the Local Report as part thereof, regardless of the value of cross-border related party transactions for a particular year.

-The documentation is not required to be filed by a person whose potentially affected transactions are below the Rand 100 million threshold.
-Conversely, when filing the ITR 14 tax return, the taxpayer is required to disclose whether the transfer pricing documentation has been prepared.
+The documentation must be filed by a person whose potentially affected transactions are below the Rand 100 million threshold.
+Conversely, when filing the ITR 14 tax return, the taxpayer must disclose whether the Transfer Pricing documentation has been prepared.

 Transfer Pricing Penalties